cchurch/api-docs/source/includes/_api_layout.md

 **name**      | string        | Layout Name | true
 **types**     | array[string] | Specifies target(s) for layout.
 Multiple values are allowed. | true
-configuration | json          | JSON object that defines the layout configuration shares        | ???           | Array of arrays, one per account user for whom sharing is enabled for this layout.
+configuration | json          | JSON object that defines the layout configuration shares        | array[array]          | Array of arrays, one per account user for whom sharing is enabled for this layout.
 Each string contains two fields separated by a comma.
 The first field is a user id and the second field is the list of permissions for the user.
 Two special user IDs exist: 'account' specifies that the layout is shared with all users of the account.
 The second field contains permissions for users in the account.
 Example: ['cafedead', 'RWDS'] = user can view, change, delete or share this layout. ['cafe0001', 'RW'] = user can view and change this layout. ['account', 'R'] = All users in the account can view the layout.
 Permissions for the user issuing the /layout GET are not included in this array.

 ### Error Status Codes